 The Diamond of the Year Award acknowledges an exceptional individual who has made a significant contribution to either Challenge or a child or family living with cancer.

-To be eligible, nominees must satisfy at least one of the following:- Made a significant contribution to Challenge through volunteer work
+To be eligible, nominees must satisfy at least one of the following for a minimum of five years:• Made a significant contribution to Challenge through volunteering

 Andrea Zanella has been a devoted volunteer to Challenge since the diagnosis of her son, Daniel, in 2002.
 Sadly, Daniel passed away in 2006, aged ten.
 Andrea truly embodies this award - selfless, dedicated, compassionate and committed.